NumPy MCP server

 Stats

-The NumPy MCP server provides mathematical calculations and operations through a standardized Model Context Protocol interface, allowing you to perform numerical computations directly through Claude or other MCP-compatible LLMs.
+The NumPy MCP server provides mathematical calculations and operations through a standardized Model Context Protocol (MCP) interface, making it easy to perform numerical computations directly through Claude or other MCP-compatible LLMs.

 Installation Options